PNNL-Comp-Mass-Spec/PHRP/README.md

 containing the mass (the name cannot contain commas or colons and can be, at most, 8 characters long).

 Use /N to specify the parameter file provided to the search tool.
-This is only used when processing Inspect or MSGF-DB files.
+This is used when processing MS-GF+, MSAlign, MODa, MODPlus, MSPathFinder, TopPIC and Inspect files.

 When processing an Inspect results file, use /SynPvalue to customize the PValue threshold used to determine which peptides are written to the the synopsis file.
 The default is